Homelessness in Florida: Deterrence controversies

 In July 2019, officials in West Palm Beach, Florida, were criticized for playing a continuous loop of the children's songs Baby Shark and Raining Tacos throughout the night outside city-owned Waterfront Lake Pavilion rental banquet facility as a way of deterring rough sleepers.

-In a video published by PBS on Dec 13, 2015 titled "Debate over how to treat the homeless simmers in Sarasota, as more cities crack down" explains both the progressive and regressive measures Sarasota, Florida has taken in their attempts to solve the homeless issue.
-Some of these measures includes "criminalizing sleeping outside in public or private property without permission", the removal of public benches in parks that are often used by homeless residents in the area to sleep on, and the creation of joint effort teams of police officers and social workers specifically tasked with dealing with homeless residents hands on.
+In a video published by PBS on December 13, 2015, titled "Debate over how to treat the homeless simmers in Sarasota, as more cities crack down," explains both the progressive and regressive measures Sarasota, Florida, has taken in its attempts to solve the homeless issue.
+Some of these measures include "criminalizing sleeping outside in public or private property without permission", the removal of public benches in parks that are often used by homeless residents in the area to sleep on, and the creation of joint effort teams of police officers and social workers specifically tasked with dealing with homeless residents hands-on.

 Sex offenders and legality

 A special problem exists in Miami-Dade County, in which restrictive local legislation makes it almost impossible for sex offenders to find legal housing.
 About 300 are homeless as of 2018 (see Julia Tuttle Causeway sex offender colony).